 - Prepare your child for changes ahead of time.
 For example, when they’ll be around people they’re not familiar with or comfortable with.
 If you’re due to have visitors, let your child know ahead of time.
 If you’re going to visit someone, again, let them know in advance.
 Set-up fun activities on a table, so your child to be kept busy without the expectation to interact.
 For example, I’d get out some colouring books and pencils, sticker books, puzzles etc – away from the visitors.

 - Don’t blame yourself.
 It’s nothing to do with your parenting skills or who you are.
 Some children are just more prone to anxiety.
 It certainly makes sense in my family – both my ex-husband and I have suffered from anxiety as children, and sometimes still do.

 - Work on your own anxiety.
 It’s not ideal for your child see that their Selective Mutism is creating anxiety for YOU.
 Anxiety can be catchy.
 Be the calm that they need.

 Helping Your Child With Selective Mutism by McHolm, A. E., Cunningham, C. E., & Vanier, M. K.

 “This book is the first available for parents of children with selective mutism.
 It offers a broad overview of the condition and reviews the diagnostic criteria for the disorder.
 The book details a plan you can use to coordinate professional treatment of your child’s disorder.
 It also explains the steps you can take on your own to encourage your child to speak comfortably in school and in his or her peer group.
 All of the book’s strategies employ a gradual, ‘stepladder’ approach.
 The techniques gently encourage children to speak more, while at the same time helping them feel safe and supported.”

-Dr. Woodcock recommends that parents use the book only in conjunction with receiving help from a professional that is experienced in the treatment of selective mutism.
+Doctor Woodcock recommends parents use these books while receiving help from a professional experienced in the treatment of Selective Mutism.